 - allowing clients to inspect the information requested; or

-(a) providing access would pose a serious and imminent threat to the life or health of a person;
+(a) providing access would pose a serious threat to the life or health of a person;

 (b) providing access would have an unreasonable impact on the privacy of others;

 (c) the request for access is frivolous or vexatious;

 (d) the information related to existing or anticipated legal proceedings between us and would not be discoverable in those proceedings;